algolia/algoliasearch-client-javascript/packages/algoliasearch-requester/README.md

     // But also, watch for signals:
     signal.addEventListener('abort', () => {
       // Stop doing amazingness, and:
-      reject(new DOMException('Aborted', 'AbortError'));
+      reject(new AbortError('Request was aborted'));
     });
   });
 }
 ```

-This requires a polyfill for `DOMException` and `AbortController` (currently implemented in FF57, Safari Tech Preview, Edge and Chrome)
+This requires a polyfill for `AbortController` (currently implemented in FF57, Safari Tech Preview, Edge and Chrome), a good one is [abort-controller](https://yarn.pm/abort-controller)

 If you're using `fetch` in your requester, you can simply pass the `signal` down